Araly/spider-cat/report.md

 We then start a **thread**, to listen for anything the server might send.
 In parallel, we read the user input, and send it to the server when we read a newline `'\n'`.

+## Features

+- Possibility to connect clients to the server (UDP)
+- Possibility to use commands (exemple : /exit)
+- Possibility to send and receive messages (length of max 280 characters)

 # Commands